Beta-deformation in Twistor-String Theory: Review of beta deformation

 Throughout this paper, we will study the vertex operators with ghost numbers one and two.
 Operators with ghost number one will be shown to generate the symmetries of the model, while those with ghost number two will describe the beta deformation within the topological model.

 The approach to achieve these results begins by computing the cohomology of the BRST operator \(Q_{\text{BRST}}\).
 Subsequently, we apply a gauge-fixing procedure known as the \textit{Siegel gauge}, which ensures that the states under consideration are primary fields on the worldsheet.
 This involves requiring that the operators have no double poles with the stress tensor.
 Since the topological model contains a composite \(b\)-ghost — a field satisfying the relation \(Qb = T\), where \(T\) is the stress tensor — the gauge-fixing condition can be reformulated as requiring no single poles with the \(b\)-field: \(b_0 U = 0\) \cite{chandia}.
-The procedure is summarized below in the Figure.
+Here, $b_0$ is an operator constructed out of the $b$-fields as: